CoCoLabErica/cocolaberica.github.io/README.md

 Hello World
 ================
-Last update: 2023-01-24
+Last update: 2023-01-30

-## What is this?

 This is a prototype (first version) of my knowledge website or technical blog for organising and sharing knowledge about technology, education and research.

-## What will I share here?
+## Things to share

 ### My computational methods and data science approach

-I collect social media data from Twitter, Reddit, YouTube, etc. and I will share things related to data science and computational analysis here :-)
+I collect social media data from Twitter, Reddit, YouTube, etc. and I will post things related to data science and computational analysis here.

 The first one is
 <a href="https://cocolaberica.github.io/ascilite22.html"
 target="_blank">my quick tweet analysis for ASCILITE 2022 conference</a>.

-I also plan to share my notes on R programming, how to run Python scripts in the R Studio IDE, how to setup Git and GitHub, etc.
+I also share my code for computerized text analysis methods, e.g.,
+<a href="https://github.com/CoCoLabErica/LIWC2015" target="_blank">my
+implementation of LIWC2015 (Linguistic Inquiry and Word Count)</a>.

 ### Non-technical resources for teachers and researchers

-I write and share things related to technology and education, such as <a href="https://educational-innovation.sydney.edu.au/teaching@sydney/what-teachers-and-students-should-know-about-ai-in-2023/" target="_blank">some important concepts about current AI technology like ChatGPT</a>.
+I write articles about technology and education, such as <a href="https://educational-innovation.sydney.edu.au/teaching@sydney/what-teachers-and-students-should-know-about-ai-in-2023/" target="_blank">some important concepts about current AI technology like ChatGPT</a>.

-I also like to find and test interesting things that can be embedded and shown in a webpage for teaching and learning, such as online 3D models viewers, useful HTML & CSS effects, and online code editors.
+I also like to find and test interesting things that can be embedded and shown in a webpage for teaching and learning, e.g., online 3D models viewers, useful HTML & CSS effects, and online code editors.

 These ideas and resources do not require any technical knowledge or